Em4nu3lV1ct0r/DW1-3lV1ct0r-Vision-Patch/README.md

 Some small changes made for the Vicen04 patch:

-*Digievolution Redistribution;
+Digievolution Redistribution,
-*Exclusive required statuses for extra digimons;
+Exclusive required statuses for extra digimons,
-*Skill Changes;
+Skill Changes,
-*Better Rewards and drop rate in Digimon Curling;
+Better Rewards and drop rate in Digimon Curling,
-*Best drop rate in treasure hunt;
+Best drop rate in treasure hunt,
-*Fairer prices at the shogungekomon Store
+Fairer prices at the shogungekomon Store,
-*Other small changes listed in the patch txt.
+Other small changes listed in the patch txt.